dsandif/Spot/Readme.md

 # Spot

-A simple, retro-style game with Dynamic Tiles and Orbs.
-Maneuver your way around tiles while trying to evade Orbs and collect tokens.
+A  retro-style game with Dynamic Tiles and Orbs.
+Maneuver from tile to tile to collecting tokens and evading Orbs.